+The benefits of post-event analytics come as common knowledge to event organisers and businesses.
+The data and insights from previous events have always been used to improve future events.

 By Tim GrootThe benefits of post-event analytics come as common knowledge to event organisers and businesses.
 The data and insights from previous events have always been used to improve future events.
 Today, however, event organisers can actively measure the amount of interaction amongst attendees, track user behaviour and identify preferences for events that still need to happen.The next step is actively using this information prior to and during the event to improve the event experience.
 In this article, we’ll look at the importance of pre-event analytics and just some of the benefits that they deliver.